Button batteries: Danger of catastrophic injury in our homes

 Button batteries - also known as ‘coin batteries’ or ‘coin cell batteries’- are small, round batteries that come in many different sizes and types and work by mixing two chemicals together to create electrical energy.

-They power many common household objects such as car fobs, remotes and children’s toys, but they can badly injure or even kill a child if they are swallowed.
+They power many common household objects such as car fobs, remotes and children’s toys.
+On the face of it they appear safe: they are safe to handle and consumers are used to replacing them in items but they can badly injure or even kill a child if they are swallowed.

 Ingestion of batteries has long been recognised as a potential health hazard for children.
 Children are most at risk from one to four years, but younger and older children can also be a risk.